JesseEmond/blitz-2023-inscription/README.md

 _Note that the final result is slightly faster than my final version at HEAD because I ended up with other changes to the graph to focus on Held-Karp instead._

-TODOs from this exercise:
-- do update_weights on new
-- do +min on pheromones init
-- get rid of get_unchecked weights -- slower
-- remove * instead of if -- no diff
-- remove precomputed tick_offset -- no diff

 ### Held-Karp Optimizations
 Comparing incremental improvements on `simple_held_karp.rs` vs.